 - 20+ Student Resume Examples

 - Should I Put My GPA on a Resume?

-- How to List a Double Major on a Resume
+- How to List a Minor and Major on a Resume

-How to Put Some College on a Resume
+How to Put Unfinished College on a Resume

 These questions will help you focus on the value that even your incomplete education can bring to your resume.